nadeenJaber509/BirTics-WRO-2026/docs/engineering-journal.md

 > [!NOTE]
 > This section reflects the project's current development stage.
 The trial competition has not yet taken place, and this journal will be updated afterward with the test results, observations, and any engineering decisions that follow.

-# 🔍 Engineering Reflections

-Throughout this project, we learned that engineering is an iterative process rather than a straight path to a final solution.

-Every prototype, design revision, and technical discussion helped us reduce uncertainty and make more informed decisions.
-Instead of aiming for a perfect design from the beginning, we focused on continuous improvement supported by testing, documentation, and teamwork.

-Looking back, the most valuable outcome has not only been the robot itself, but also the engineering experience gained while developing it.

-# 📅 July 16, 2026
+---

-## Hardware Integration Progress
+# 🔧 Hardware Integration Progress — 16 July 2026

-This stage represents the first complete hardware integration of the current RC platform.
+This milestone documents the first large-scale integration of the selected hardware after completing the component acquisition phase.

 The ESP32 expansion shield, motor driver, battery, steering system, and sensor modules were temporarily assembled to evaluate mechanical compatibility, wiring layout, and available installation space before permanent mounting.